CIT presses CBP on the IEEPA refund gap: CAPE Phase 2 and the final-liquidation problem

 Until the court actually issues a Phase 2 order, the operating guidance from the May 27 IEEPA refund architecture brief still holds.
 File protests inside the 180-day window where you can, queue CAPE submissions for entries CBP can reliquidate today, and preserve litigation positions where the entry value justifies the cost.

 What is changing is the planning horizon.
 Counsel and brokers should now build the refund file on the working assumption that a Phase 2 mechanism is more likely than not by Q3 2026, even if the specific form is unsettled.
-The gating activity is documentation discipline at the entry level: importer of record reconciliation, IEEPA-rate breakouts on the entry summary, and clean records of any Chapter 99 lines paid.
+The gating activity is documentation discipline at the entry level, which means importer of record reconciliation, IEEPA-rate breakouts on the entry summary, and clean records of any Chapter 99 lines paid.
 Any operational order the CIT issues will still require the importer to substantiate the claim once the portal opens.

 The signal worth watching is the next written order out of Eaton's chambers.
-If the order names a Phase 2 mechanism, even tentatively, the working assumption that finally liquidated entries require individual litigation is gone.
+If the order names a Phase 2 mechanism, even tentatively, the working assumption that finally-liquidated entries require individual litigation is gone.